threefoldfoundation/books/content/web4/architecture_highlevel/inspired_by_nature.md

 - There can be unlimited amounts of 3Nodes as well as Executors (Digital Twins and Web4)
 - There are no bottlenecks nor centralization points
 - Our peer2peer network technology takes care of routing and security issues between the Twins and the 3Nodes.
-The shortest paths is always looked for
+The shortest paths is always looked for.

 ## ThreeFold is compatible with the current IT world.

-While we push for a new possible, in the meantime our TFGrid infrastructure is compatible with the existing IT and internet ecosystem
+While we push for a new possible, in the meantime our TFGrid infrastructure is compatible with the existing IT and internet ecosystem.

 ![](img/worldview_executors_.jpg)